orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Local .orbit instead of composing at .terminal? ; pulling further-away stuff into this ; locally

 - [ ] Expanding superpositions to there permutations (a simple rewrite rule?) - For the general case? (/combinatorics)
-- [ ] Using them for fractal expansion - shoving structure in between.

 - [ ] Non-commital ignorance, lazy functions ; Carrying of an initial/terminal from a reference without traversing the direction

 @see "What if this wasn't the case?" https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=%22What%20if%20this%20wasn%27t%20the%20case%3F%22

-Leaves the following questions:
-- [ ] How to define currently trying some directionality: waiting for some function, perhaps some partial state acquirable? ; parallel, one at the completion step, the other in between still waiting

-empty on .self, vs .self ref vs ref, ; selection of two boundaries.

 ## Exploration and Discovery